Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

 ```

 > **Note** The pattern explored above needs to be extended to cover all data
 > modification requests.

-For example, when a delete occurs, then there needs to
+For example, when a delete occurs, then there needs to be a command out to the
-> be a command out to the cache to remove that deleted item (if it is present).
+cache to remove that deleted item (if it is present).
+New documents could be
+cached immediately, if that resource type is subject to caching.
+Updated
+documents need to be evaluated: if the natural key changed, and thus the
+calculated MeadowlarkId has changed, then the old ID must be removed and the new
+one added.

 ### Managing What to Cache